 That is the way of knowledge.
-You go on looking for things which are predicted, but not for things which are.
+You go on looking for things which are predicted, but not for things which ARE.
 You go on looking for things for which you have been trained, but not for those things which are.
 You go on looking for that for which society has prepared you, but not for that which is the reality.
-No society has yet been able to prepare you for reality because society is a myth, society is a fiction, society is a lie.
+No society has yet been able to prepare you for reality - because society is a myth.
+Society is a fiction, society is a lie.

-I have heard a very rare incident, and it is true; reliable sources say it is so...
+I have heard a very rare incident, and it is true; reliable sources say it is so.

-When a famous explorer came across a small island on his journeys, they were traveling on a very big ship.
+When Darwin came across a small island in his journeys, they were traveling in a very big ship.
 The islanders had never seen such a big thing.
 They had known only very small boats where two persons, at the most, could sit - just fishermen's boats.
-When this big ship landed near the island, the explorer reports in his diaries, the islanders did not see it!
+When this big ship landed near the island, Darwin reports in his diaries, the islanders did not see it!
 Nobody was attracted.
-People were working on the shore and fishing - and such a huge ship, and nobody even looked...
+People were working on the shore and fishing - and such a huge ship, and nobody even looked.
 They were surprised: "What is the matter?
-Are these people mad?"
-They should have run, they should have gathered in a crowd.
-The whole small island should have gathered there; that's what the explorer was expecting.
+Are these people mad?" they should have run, they should have gathered in a crowd.
+The whole small island should have gathered there; that's what Darwin was expecting.

-When they went on land and they inquired, then by and by the islanders became aware of the ship.
+When they went on land and they enquired, then, by-and-by, the islanders became aware of the ship.
 And then the chief said, "Because we have never seen such a thing, we never expected it."

-Unless you expect something, how can you see it?
-When you expect something, you start seeing things.
+And unless you expect a thing, how can you see it?
+When you expect a thing you start seeing things.
 If you are moving through a monastery and you don't know that it is a monastery, you may see something else which is not there.
 If you know it is a monastery - it may not be a monastery - you may start seeing things which are not there.
 If you go through a cemetery and you don't know, you will not see ghosts.
 But if you know that it is a cemetery - it may not be, you may be misinformed - you will start seeing ghosts.
 Your vision is clouded by what you expect.
 Your vision is not clear.